Status pages & boards

 Public status pages and internal boards communicate component health, incidents, and maintenance to subscribers (for example email, Slack, SMS) while giving operators a single operational view.

-Video: create and publish a custom status board
+How To: create and publish a custom status board

 Step-by-step guide